siemens/kas/docs/userguide.rst

 (e.g. SHA-1 refs for git).
 A lockfile hereby only overrides the commit ID defined in a kas file.
-When performing the checkout operation (or any other operation that performs a checkout), kas checks if a file named ``<filename>.lock.<ext>`` is found next to the first file stated on the kas cmdline.
-If this is found, kas appends this filename to the kas cmdline and performs the requested operation.
+When performing the checkout operation (or any other operation that performs a checkout), kas checks if a file named ``<filename>.lock.<ext>`` is found next to the currently processed kas file.
+If this is found, kas loads this file right after processing the current one.
+Note, that this applies to both files on the kas cmdline, as well as included files.

 The following example shows this mechanism for a file ``kas/kas-isar.yml`` and its corresponding lockfile ``kas/kas-isar.lock.yml``.